-Drug and alcohol testing, drug or alcohol testing, and drug or alcohol test: Mean analysis of a body component sample according to the standards established under one of the programs listed in Minn.
+Drug and/or alcohol testing, drug or alcohol testing, and drug and/or alcohol test: Mean analysis of a body component sample according to the standards established under one of the programs listed in Minn.
 Stat. § 181.953, subd.1, for the purpose of measuring their presence or absence of drugs, alcohol, or their metabolites in the sample tested.
+"Drug and alcohol testing", "drug or alcohol testing", and "drug or alcohol test" do not include cannabis or cannabis testing, unless stated otherwise.